DataDog/metrics-datadog-dashboard/README.md

 # PCF Dashboards
+_*These serve as examples.
+This work should be duplicated and manipulated by the customer.
+This work was originally published by Pivotal at https://github.com/pivotal-cf/metrics-datadog-dashboard -- this repo has deviated from the original intent and thus is not a fork*_

-These are Datadog Dashboards for PCF environments using the metrics coming through the Datadog firehose nozzle.
-These are only a small subset of those OOTB Dashboards offered by Datadog, but it is an ever growing collection.
-The original effort comes from Pivotal themselves at https://github.com/pivotal-cf/metrics-datadog-dashboard (of which this was originally a fork, but we've diverted fairly far from the original intent) -- we're also considering and looking at the PCF's CloudOps team dashboard collection at https://github.com/pivotal-cf-experimental/datadog-config-oss/.
+These are examples of Datadog Dashboards for PCF environments using the metrics coming through the Datadog firehose nozzle.
+These are only a small subset of those OOTB Dashboards offered by Datadog.
+The original effort comes from Pivotal themselves at https://github.com/pivotal-cf/metrics-datadog-dashboard (of which this was originally a fork, but we've diverted fairly far from the original intent) -- we encourage teams to also look at PCF's CloudOps team Datadog dashboard collection at https://github.com/pivotal-cf-experimental/datadog-config-oss/.

 To get a JSON representation of an existing screenboard, run `ruby get_screenboard [screenboard_id]` or `ruby get_all_screenboards` if you don't know the screenboard_id.

 To get a JSON representation of an existing timeboard, run `ruby get_timeboard [timeboard_id]`.

 # Noteworthy
 It is worth noting that the metrics emitted by Cloud Foundry and those collected natively by the Datadog agent through out of the box integrations do not always align.
-These dashboards serve as examples and are primarily carved from either PCF work or the out of the box Datadog dashboards that have been converted to use the Cloud Foundry nozzle metrics.
+These dashboards serve as examples and are primarily carved from either existing PCF work or the out of the box Datadog dashboards that have been converted to use the Cloud Foundry nozzle metrics.

 In some cases certain metrics were not emitted from the CF firehose and therefore graphs or components were dropped and in some cases conversions were made.
 These dashboards should serve as examples and starting points and be expanded upon by the team implementing them.
 Cloud foundry is rich in metrics and only small subsets are being exposed via these dashboards.

-Additionally, all of these dashboards use to the default CF nozzle prefix: `cloudfoundry.nozzle.*`.
+Additionally, all of these dashboards use to the default CF nozzle prefix: `cloudfoundry.nozzle.*` and this repo could benefit from templating to support a custom prefix.
+If you use a custom prefix you will need to replace `cloudfoundry.nozzle.*` with your own namespace.

 # CF RabbitMQ
 The metrics collected by the agent based [Datadog Integration](https://docs.datadoghq.com/integrations/rabbitmq/#data-collected) and [those emitted via the Firehose by Cloud Foundry](https://docs.pivotal.io/rabbitmq-cf/1-11/monitor.html#rabbitmq-metrics) are fairly different, though they do share a number core metrics.
 Primarily there are more metrics via the Datadog integration.